Introduction goes here

 9

-Order to the constable of Bordeaux to make have to Gassie Dupont, king's valet de Pount was is due to him of the 100m. st. from 8 May 1330, and the 100m. st. or in another money from the issues of the duchy according to the king's letters, and he will have due allowance in his account.
-The king granted for life on 8 May 1330 to Dupont, because of his good service to E[dward II] and the king, 100m. st. or their value in other money to have and receive each year from the issues of the duchy by the hands of the constable in two terms a year by equal portions, as more fully appear in the king's letters.
+Order to the constable of Bordeaux to make have to Pount, de Gassie Dupont, king's valet , was is due to him of the 100 m. st. from 8 May 1330, and the 100 m. st. or in another money from the issues of the duchy according to the king's letters, and he will have due allowance in his account.
+The king granted for life on 8 May 1330 to Dupont, because of his good service to Edward II and the current king, 100 m. st. or their value in other money to have and receive each year from the issues of the duchy by the hands of the constable at the two terms of the year by equal portions, as more fully appearsin the king's letters.
 1

 1.